You are currently viewing Beware : NXNSAttack on DNS Servers Could Bring Down Major Sections of the Internet

 Impact

-An attacker could mount DDOS attacks against both recursive resolvers and authoritative servers and cause massive disruption in global internet traffic until websites are forced to go offline.
+An attacker could mount DDOS attacks against both recursive resolvers and authoritative servers and cause massive disruption in global internet traffic until websites forced to go offline.

 Solution

-The research team claimed that most of the DNS providers had been informed about the flaw months ago and their servers have been updated.
+The research team claimed that most of the DNS providers informed about the flaw months ago and their servers updated.
 The list includes ISC BIND (CVE-2020-8616), NLnet labsUnbound (CVE-2020-12662), PowerDNS (CVE-2020-10995), CZ.NIC Knot Resolver (CVE-2020-12667), Cloud-flare, Google, Amazon, Microsoft, Oracle (DYN), Verisign, IBM Quad9 and ICANN.

 Currently SanerNow detects the vulnerability in our supported products and patches if the vendor released patches are available.
 We will track this vulnerability for any further updates, as more CVEs and patches become available.
-SanerNow will also continue to be updated to detect and patch the same.
+SanerNow will also continue updated to detect and patch the same.